 A Cleveland Clinic survey found that only 50% of men consider annual checkups from their doctor as a way to care for themselves.
 And 65% wait as long as possible before going to the doctor with health symptoms or an injury.

 Your health isn’t something to take for granted.
 If you aren’t feeling like yourself, you need to get to a doctor.
 And it’s important that you go to a doctor regularly for preventive care, even if you feel healthy.

 What to expect at a checkup

 Your doctor will want to hear about your health history and any problems or concerns you have.
 He or she will ask about your lifestyle, including exercise and diet.
 Screenings may include:

 - Blood pressure and cholesterol: Important for early detection of heart disease, the leading cause of death for men in the U.S.

-- Colorectal cancer (ages 50+): Can be prevented in many cases through regular screenings.
-90% of cases are diagnosed in individuals 50 and older.
+- Colorectal cancer (ages 45+): Can be prevented in many cases through regular screeningssuch as a stool test or colonoscopy.

 - Diabetes: Early detection means there is more time to take steps to be healthier, like making changes to your diet, exercising more, or taking medicine.

 - Behavioral health (including depression and anxiety): These are more common than you may think.
 And they may be treatable.